Save the date for next year’s social 30 July, 2022

 For more information about Giant Steps and autism please go to:

-We look forward to seeing you at the 2019 Mid-Winter Social by Giant Steps Melbourne.
+We look forward to seeing you at the 2022 Giant Steps Social.

 Supporting children and young adults with autism.